 Customer Relationship Management

-As leads reach out through social media and other channels, marketing intelligence systems assemble a customer profile.
-As such, marketing automation replaces traditional CRM systems with its own database of leads, which can be further augmented via manual processes.
+As leads are acquired through social media and other channels, marketing intelligence systems assemble a customer profile.
+As such, marketing automation with a CRM systems with its own database of leads, which can be further augmented via manual processes.

 For companies with legacy CRMs, many marketing automation solutions can synchronize data.
 Even in those instances, it is good to keep databases of leads in both systems due to the additional features and advanced capabilities available to marketers.